mattsankner/Bear-Classifier-ML-Model/README.md

 # Bear-Classifier-with-Gradio-and-FastAI
 Link: https://huggingface.co/spaces/mattsankner/bearspace

 This repository contains a machine learning model that classifies images of bears.
 The types of bears it can identify are Polar, Grizzly, Black, and Teddy bears.
+When faced with an image that is not one of the four, it will pick one of the four.
 The model is trained using the FastAI library, and a simple web interface is built using Gradio for users to upload and classify their images.

 Key Features
 Image Classification: The model takes an image as input and predicts the type of bear in the image.